- A Rough History of Crypto Interest Accounts

 If you’re someone looking to diversify your portfolio by buying and holding cryptocurrency, we strongly recommend checking out cryptocurrency interest accounts for yourself.

 Have this conversation with a financial advisor, and feel free to send them this article as a basis for the discussion.
-Cryptocurrency interest accounts like BlockFi and Celsius are actually investments and the returns are not guaranteed.
-Our content is purely intended to be educational and informational; a single dollar or satoshi shouldn’t leave your wallets without professional advice.
+Cryptocurrency interest accounts like BlockFi and Celsius are investments, and the returns are not guaranteed.
+Our content is purely educational and informational; a single dollar or satoshi shouldn’t leave your wallet without professional advice.
+As evidenced by the implosion of Celsius Network, any custodial account is risky in a bear market.

 That being said, we’re a fairly paranoid editorial team that acknowledges the “be your own bank” and “not your private keys, not your bitcoin” ethos of the cryptocurrency industry.